nyucel/linuxessentials/README.md

 No commercial use You may not use this document for commercial purposes (contact us if you want to use this document commercially).

-No derivatives You may not alter, transform, or build upon this document (con- tact us if necessary).
+No derivatives You may not alter, transform, or build upon this document (contact us if necessary).

 The full legal license grant can be found at http://creativecommons.org/licenses/by- nc-nd/3.0/legalcode